People

 Sharon Oselin

-In addition to being the Director of the Presley Center of Crime and Justice Studies, Dr. Oselin is an Associate Professor of Public Policy and Sociology, and Affiliated Faculty of the Labor Studies Program.
-She earned her Ph.D. from UC Irvine and is a past fellow of the American Association of University Women.
+Dr. Sharon Oselin has been Director of the Presley Center of Crime & Justice Studies since 2018.
+She is a Professor of Public Policy and Sociology at UC Riverside.
+Sharon received her Ph.D. from UC Irvine and is a past fellow of the American Association of University Women.

-Her broad research interests encompass crime, deviance, and criminal justice, gender and sexuality, organizations, and culture.
-Much of her work, however, focuses on the intersections of crime, deviance, and gender, with a particular emphasis on sex work.
-Dr. Oselin is the author of Leaving Prostitution: Getting Out and Staying Out of Sex Work (New York University Press, 2014).
+Dr. Oselin’s broad research interests encompass crime, the criminal-legal system, deviance, gender and sexuality, organizations, and culture.
+Sharon’s work has historically focused on the intersections of crime, deviance, and gender, and she has conducted much research on sex work.
+She is the author of Leaving Prostitution: Getting Out and Staying Out of Sex Work (New York University Press, 2014).
 Based on multi-site ethnographic data, this book exposes the dynamics that unfold between service organizations and female street sex workers who affiliate with them.
-To that end, she assesses the process of exiting, the extent to which organizations facilitate or constrain this transition, and the agency of women along the way.
-Dr. Oselin’s work also appears in a wide variety of journals, including American Sociological Review, Social Problems, Gender & Society, Journal of Developmental and Life-Course Criminology, Sociological Forum, Deviant Behavior, Sexualities, Sociological Perspectives and elsewhere.
+To that end, she assesses the process of exiting, the extent to which organizations facilitate or constrain this transition, and the agency of women sex workers along the way.
+Oselin’s additional research on sex work is published in a wide variety of academic journals.

 Justine Ross, Ph.D.